systemli/systemli-website/content/english/posts/2016-03-16-spendenaufruf-server-en.md

 ---
 layout: post
-title:  Call for donations to buy new hardware
+title:  "Call for donations to buy new hardware"
+aliases:
+    - /en/2016/03/16/spendenaufruf-server-en.html
 date:   2016-03-16 12:00:00
 excerpt: To keep Systemli.org running, we urgently need your donations!
 translation_key: 83385cb8971c7634d78696ea354a7194
 ---